Edinburgh to Isle of Skye: Car, Train, & Bus Tour

 Fairy Pools in Skye sitting in shadow of mountain in Scotland

-Tours From Edinburgh to Isle of Skye
+Tours From Edinburgh to the Isle of Skye

-This 3-day Isle of Skye tour includes a day traveling via Kelpies, Stirling Castle, Loch Lomond, Trossachs National Park, Glencoe, Glenfinnan Viaduct, Loch Ness, and Inverness, where customers have to reserve accommodation for two nights.
+This 3-day Isle of Skye tour includes a day travelling via Kelpies, Stirling Castle, Loch Lomond, Trossachs National Park, Glencoe, Glenfinnan Viaduct, Loch Ness, and Inverness, where customers have to reserve accommodation for two nights.

 On day two, the tour visits attractions on Skye such as the Cuillin Mountains, Trotternish Peninsula, Portree, the Old Man Storr, Kilt Rock, and the Quiraing.